skrey/yellow-extensions/plugins/include/README.md

 How to include information?
 ---------------------------
 Create a shortcut in the format `[include NAME]`, you can use any file from your content folder.
-To include a snippet use the format `[snippet NAME]`, you can add optional arguments.
+For a snippet use the format `[snippet NAME]`, you can add optional arguments.

 Example
 -------